 - 8 ounces giardiniera, drained

-- 2 tbsp homemade Italian Salad Dressing Mix (see blog post)
+- 2 tablespoons Italian Salad Dressing Mix (see blog post for homemade)

 - 2 garlic cloves, minced

-- Optional step – remove beef from slow cooker.
-Remove flat and shred with two forks.
-Place shredded meat back in the slow cooker.
+- Remove beef from slow cooker, shred and add the meat back in the slow cooker.

 - Turn the pressure cooker to saute.
 Once hot, add the oil and beef.
 Brown beef on all sides, approximately 3-5 minutes per side.
 Remove roast from the pressure cooker.

 - Add beef broth and deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.
 Stir in the dry Italian salad dressing mix, garlic, and Worcestershire sauce.